spacetelescope/jdaviz/docs/notebook/index.rst

 For more information on using Specviz in a notebook, see :ref:`specviz-notebook`.
-Similarly, you can open instances of :ref:`mosviz-notebook`, :ref:`cubeviz-notebook`, and :ref:`imviz-notebook`.
+Similarly, you can open instances of :ref:`mosviz-notebook` and :ref:`cubeviz-notebook`.

 Using Jdaviz in a Jupyter Notebook
 ----------------------------------